Welcome to today's edition of the Rush 24-7 podcast.

 They don't make up their minds till late in the day.

-More coming up into second.
+More coming up in just seconds.

-Yeah, it's a dirty little secret about uh Haley Barber, but uh, you know, one of the reasons he pulled out is for he doesn't have the hair, he doesn't really have the hair to compete in this Republican field.
+Yeah, it's a dirty little secret about Haley Barber, but one of the reasons he pulled out is he doesn't have the hair.

-I mean, you've got Michelle Bachman out there, Sarah Palin, Romney, Trump, uh it's it's a it's a tough hair competition.
+I mean, you've got Michelle Bachman out there, Sarah Palin, Romney Trump.

-I mean, just just on just on that level.
+I mean, just on that level.

-Now back to this uh independent business.
+Now, back to this independent business.

-The Frank Lunzes, and they do their focus groups and their polling and they always focus on the independents, and what are they thinking?
+These consultants, the Frank Luntzes, and they do their focus groups and their polling, and they always focus on the independents.

 You know, independents are fine people, but the idea that 20% of this country elects the president, I'm sorry, I don't go along with it.

-I I it's it's to me it's it's it's it's nonsensical, but all of these consultants make their money in that 20%.
+To me, it's nonsensical, but all of these consultants make their money in that 20%.

-All these people that get hired by politicians, I can get you elected, I know how to do it, I know how to position you to get the independence.
+All these people that get hired by politicians, I can get you elected.

-Rather than just being who they are, and trying to use genuine passion and core beliefs, they're advised on language, approach, uh,
+Rather than just being who they are and trying to use genuine passion and core beliefs, they're advised on language, approach, attitude, all kinds of things to go get the independence.

-attitude, all kinds of things, to go get the independence because there's something unsaid that accompanies this, that the independents are special people because they're undecided.
+Because there's something unsaid that accompanies this: that the independents are special people because they're undecided.

 They're not closed-minded.

-See, ideologues, particularly on the right, conservative ideologues, are said to be closed-minded, and along with that goes bigoted and racist and all of that.
+And along with that goes bigoted and racist and all of that.

-The independents, now these are people they can't be fooled.
+The independents, now, these are people, they can't be fooled.

-These people they decide issue by issue.
+These people decide issue by issue.

 And I've always resented this whole construct.